mobyle2/mf-pyramid/README.md

   see bugs/features in github

+# LIMITATIONS:

-LIMITATIONS: ArrayRenderer does not support arrays of complex objects, only arrays of basic types or dicts (but not arrays of arrays)
+ArrayRenderer does not support arrays of complex objects, only arrays of basic types or dicts (but not arrays of arrays) Collection name for objects must match object class name with lowercase and a 's'.
+Example: class User -> users class Group -> groups

 # LICENSE